 Most of us feel something is wrong but we don’t know what to do about it.

 Surely our grand-kids should have as good a life as we have had?
 That is a fundamental belief of our group.
 The prime aim will be to find ways to stabilise our population and to share the wealth better.”
 Dick Smith

 Rather than start a new political party (a very difficult and slow undertaking), I have decided it would be more realistic and effective to influence the existing parties where they feel it most – at the ballot box.

 Of course it won’t be easy.
 The only way the major parties can be elected at the present time is by spending a staggering amount on election advertising, and this comes primarily from wealthy donors who have a vested interest in growth to provide more consumers to buy their products, keeping perpetual growth going.

-With modern political parties only being elected with a 1% or 2% majority, it is clear that you only need a very small number of voters to tip the balance.
+With modern political parties only being elected with a 1 per cent or 2 per cent majority, it is clear that you only need a very small number of voters to tip the balance.
 That is the plan!